Benefits of Lemon Ginger Tea: Nutrition Facts and Why You Need It

 Are There Any Potential Side Effects?

-While lemon ginger tea is generally regarded as safe for everyone to consume, individuals with certain medical conditions may need to limit how much they drink.
+While lemon ginger tea is generally considered safe for consumption, individuals with certain medical conditions may need to limit their consumption.

-Drinking large amounts of sweetened lemon ginger tea could lead to elevated glucose levels in those with diabetes, so avoid the sweetener.
+• Excessive Carb Content (When Consumed With Added Sugars): Drinking large amounts of sweetened lemon ginger tea could elevate glucose levels in those with diabetes, so avoid adding sugar-containing sweeteners.
 Sweeteners can be in the form of honey, agave syrup, maple syrup, and table sugar.
-Look for 0 g of total carbohydrates on the food label to ensure you aren’t consuming hidden sugars from your sweetener.
+Look for 0 g of total carbohydrates on the food label to ensure you aren’t consuming hidden sugars from your sweetener

-Ginger can act as a blood thinner, so consult your physician if you are on blood-thinning medication.
-If pregnant, ginger is generally recognized as safe for use in the first trimester if there is no history of bleeding disorders, miscarriage, or early labor.⁹
+• Blood Thinning: The research is limited, but ginger may affect blood clotting, so it’s important to consult your physician if you are on blood-thinning medication.21 If pregnant, ginger is generally recognized as safe for use in the first trimester if there is no history of bleeding disorders, miscarriage, or early labor.⁹

-Ginger in large amounts (greater than 2 g) can cause a stomachache or heartburn.¹⁰ Limit intake to 1 g per day for prevention of adverse effects.
+• Stomachache: Ginger, when consumed in amounts greater than 2 g, can cause stomachache or heartburn.10 Limit intake to 1 g per day to prevent adverse effects unless instructed otherwise by your doctor.

 How to Prepare Lemon Ginger Tea